-You wouldn't even know your dishwasher had one until it isn't working.
+You may not know your dishwasher has a door switch until it stops working.
 These little switches are tucked inside the control panel of your dishwasher and most times are a part of the door latch.
 The door latch pulls the door securely to the main body of your dishwasher and prevents water from leaking during a cycle.
 If your dishwasher doesn't start, it could be due to a faulty door switch.

 How the Door Switch Works